 There are a great many engineers who are perfectly willing to be tied up in a contract.
-They think they can save themselves at the expense of their fellow workers.
+They think they can save themselves at the expense of their fellow-workers.
 But they are going to reap, sooner or later, just what they have sown.
 In the next few years they will become motormen.

 While we are upon this question, let us consult industrial history a moment.
-We will begin with the craft union railroad strike of 1888.
-The Brotherhood of Engineers and the Brotherhood of Firemen on the C, B & Q7 system went out on strike.
+We will begin with the craft union strike of 1888.
+The Brotherhood of Engineers and the Brotherhood of Firemen on the C., B. & Q. system went out on strike.
 Some 2,000 engineers and firemen vacated their posts and went out on one of the most bitterly contested railroad strikes in the history of the country.
-When they went out, the rest of the employees, especially the conductors, who were organized in craft unions of their own, remained at their posts, and the union conductors piloted the scab engineers over the line.
+When they went out, the rest of the employes, especially the conductors, who were organized in craft unions of their own, remained at their posts, and the union conductors piloted the scale engineers over the line.
 I know whereof I speak.
 I was there.
-I took an active part in that strike.
+I took active part in that strike.

-I saw craft union pitted against craft union, and I saw the Brother-hood of Engineers and the Brotherhood of Firemen completely wiped from the C, B & Q system.
+I saw craft union pitted against craft union, and I saw the Brotherhood of Engineers and the Brotherhood of Firemen completely wiped from the C., B. & Q. system.
 And now you find these men, seventeen years later, scattered all over the United States.
-They had to pay the penalty of their ignorance in organizing a craft instead of organizing as a whole.
+They had to pay the penalty of their ignorance in organizing a craft instead of organizing the whole.